This Cornish hen recipe is an easy way to make an elegant meal.

 Instructions

 • If using, toss the vegetables with 1 tablespoon olive oil and season with salt & pepper to taste.
-Place in the bottom of a 9×13-inch baking dish or rimmed baking sheet.
+Place in the bottom of a 9×13-inch baking dish or roasting pan.

-• Place cornish hens on top of the vegetables in the baking dish.
-Transfer the dish to the oven and reduce heat to 400°F.
+• Place Cornish hens on the vegetables and transfer the dish to the preheated oven.
+Reduce the temperature to 400°F.

-• Bake for 55 to 65 minutes or until the hens reach 165°F* with a thermometer.
+• Bake the hens uncovered for 55 to 65 minutes or until the hens reach 165°F* with a thermometer.
 Ensure the thermometer does not touch the bone.

 • Transfer the hens to a serving plate and loosely tent with foil for 10 minutes.